guillerocko1/generating_README_file/README.md

       ---

-      <Æ The previous sections are the bare minimum, and your project will ultimately determine the content of this document.
+      <Ã† The previous sections are the bare minimum, and your project will ultimately determine the content of this document.
 You might also want to consider adding the following sections.